hudwave/lets-make-lasagne/appendix/appendix.md

         // ...
     }
 }
+// Initialise the statics by calling the constructor function without the new keyword StaticTest();

-// Create an instance to initialise the statics var instance = new StaticTest();
+// Or create an instance to initialise the statics var instance = new StaticTest();

 // Old style access